Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 2. Navigate to the above CI Full Template.
 3. Click '**Use this template**' -> '**Create a new repository**'.
 4. Choose a new repository name and click '**Create repository from template**'.
-5. In your new repository space, click the purple CodeAnywhere (if this is your IDE of choice) button to generate a new workspace.
+5. In your new repository space, click the gitpod open button to generate a new workspace.

 ## Django Project SetUp